dbmdz/digitalcollections-commons/dc-commons-file/README.md

 ## from version 4 to 5

-In version 5 manged and resolved fileresource handling were merged to one way of fileresource handling.
+In version 5 managed and resolved fileresource handling were merged to one way of fileresource handling.
-The manged way of using UUID identifier to file path resolving was incorporated into resolved fileresource handling using pattern base resolving.
+The managed way of using UUID identifier to file path resolving was incorporated into resolved fileresource handling using pattern based resolving.
 The heavily used resolved fileresource handling is now the only fileresource handling mechanism.

 The `readOnly` flag for indicating readonly/writable handling has been removed from Service/Repository methods.
 Developers have to handle it for themselves.
 It is still available in the model object `FileResource`.